It's not just rice fields art! "Winter rice fields art" drawn with footprints on snowy fields [Tanakate Village, Aomori Prefecture]

 ``Winter Rice Field Art'' involves drawing art on a snowy field for 6 to 7 hours.
 It is easily influenced by the weather and looks beautiful for only a short period of time.
 Its ephemerality is beautiful and will continue to remain in the hearts of many people.

-However, due to the spread of the new coronavirus, the event has been postponed for two years, with the last event being held in 2020.
+Winter rice fields art was first held in 2016 and was an annual event.
+However, in response to the spread of the new coronavirus, the event has been suspended for two years, following the 2020 event.

-I can't help but hope that the day will come when I can hear the involuntary cheers again.
+Snow Art is a beautiful snow art that cannot be preserved forever.
+I hope that the day will come when I can hear the cheers that have been spilling out again.